diegowrhasta/EShopMicroservices/README.md

   * Restful API with Marten in order to make a hybrid Transactional-Document database
   * Redis Cache implemented through Decorator and Cache Aside patterns
   * Vertical Slice Architecture applied alongside CQRS (MediatR)
+  * MassTransit implementation in order to publish events to RabbitMQ
 * Discount.API
   * Grpc service connected to a SQLite database
   * CQRS (MediatR)